-- 161 Junior firefighters are specifically prohibited from the following: - A. Operating an aerial ladder, or platform, or hydraulic jack. - B. Using rubber or insulated electrical gloves, wirecutters, lifenets, or acetylene cutting torches. - C. Operating the pumps of any fire vehicle at a fire scene. - D. Driving a fire apparatus, ambulance, or other official fire vehicle. - E. Entering a burning structure. - 162 Junior firefighters engaged in training or on an emergency scene shall always be under the direct supervision of an LMFD officer. - 163 Junior firefighters shall not board any LMFD apparatus without the consent of the apparatus officer. - 164 Junior firefighters are prohibited from operating in the hot zone or collapse zone of any emergency or hazardous materials scene. - 165 Junior firefighters may only operate at spills or hazardous materials incidents upon completion of the proper hazardous materials training. - 166 Junior firefighters may not operate at any water, confined space, trench, or high angle rescues. - 167 Violation of any of the above guidelines is considered a serious matter and may result in suspension or termination.
+- Junior firefighters are specifically prohibited from the following: - A. Operating a hydraulic jack. - B. Using rubber or insulated electrical gloves, wirecutters, lifenets, or acetylene cutting torches. - C. Operating the pumps of any fire vehicle at a fire scene. - D. Driving a fire apparatus, ambulance, or other official fire vehicle. - E. Entering a burning structure. - F. Participating in the response to incidents involving paint products. - G. Participating in the response to incidents involving radioactive substances. - H. Performing rooftop ventilation or any other work on any roofs. - I. Operating acetylene torches, cutting or crushing equipment, or respond to structural collapse incidents. - J. Operating circular saws, band saws, guillotine shears, chain saws, reciprocating saws, wood chippers, and abrasive cutting discs. - K. Pilot in or operating any water rescue boat or vessel. - L. Operating any aerial device mounted on a fire apparatus. - M. Operating elevators or participate in elevator rescues. - N. Performing rescue operations in tunnels, shafts, or trenches. - O. Participating in emergencies at firework plants, retailers, or in support of public safety for a public display. - P. Performing emergency operations in or around mines, strip mines, or quarries. - Junior firefighters engaged in training or on an emergency scene shall always be under the direct supervision of an LMFD officer. - Junior firefighters shall not board any LMFD apparatus without the consent of the apparatus officer.

+- Junior firefighters are prohibited from operating in the hot zone or collapse zone of any emergency or hazardous materials scene. - Junior firefighters may only operate at spills or hazardous materials incidents upon completion of the proper hazardous materials training. - Junior firefighters may not operate at any water, confined space, trench, or high angle rescues. - 167 Violation of any of the above guidelines is considered a serious matter and may result in suspension or termination.